andrew-rayco/technologies/README.md

 fulfilled - The state of a promise representing a successful operation. rejected - The state of a promise representing a failed operation.
 Once a promise is fulfilled or rejected, it is immutable (i.e. it can never change again).

+## Redux
+..though it's early days yet

+## Express server setup
+Still not that comfortable with what some of the initial setup commands do